Sherardising: What is it

 Q. I am looking for some technical information about sherardising.
 What is sherardising all about and how does the application work?

-Could one say that a zinc galvanised steel products (anchor, plugs) with additional sherardising process is as good or even better than hot dip galvanised steel products?Werner B
+Could one say that a zinc galvanised steel products (anchor, plugs) with additional sherardising process is as good or even better than hot dip galvanised steel products?Werner B [last name deleted for privacy by Editor]

 Q. Please provide the details regarding " SHERARDISING PROCESS ON FASETENERS & MS PLATES"Ajay Chaudhary